Jerry Bailey: Career accomplishments

+1993 Breeders' Cup Classic

-Among Bailey's 15 victories in Breeders' Cup races, his 1993 Classic shocker on French import Arcangues ranks as among the biggest upsets in thoroughbred racing history.
-Bailey had never before ridden Arcangues and picked up the mount nine days before the race.
+Bailey's 1993 win in the Classic, riding French horse Arcangues, ranks as one of the biggest upsets in Thoroughbred racing history.
+The races were held at the Santa Anita Derby.
+Arcangues was a tremendous long shot.
+Bailey had never before ridden Arcangues and was given the ride only nine days before the race.
 The colt's groom tried to give Bailey instructions in French in the paddock, and Bailey was able to speak only briefly to trainer André Fabre while he was already on Arcangues' back in the walking ring.
-Bailey glanced at the oddsboard during the post parade and decided he needed to stay close to the rail as long as possible in hopes of cracking the top five, but became increasingly confident as the race progressed.
-Arcangues stormed past favorite Bertrando in the stretch at Santa Anita to win comfortably at 133-to-1 odds, paying a Breeders' Cup-record $269.20 for a $2 win ticket.
-"I still don't know how to pronounce his name", Bailey said afterwards.
+He had to determine his own race plan.
+Bailey glanced at the odds board during the post parade and decided he needed to stay close to the rail as long as possible in hopes of cracking the top five positions on the board.
+Arcangues stormed past favorite Bertrando in the stretch to win comfortably at 133-to-1 odds, paying a Breeders' Cup-record $269.20 for a $2 win ticket.
+(The odds were so high the tote board at Santa Anita Park could not encapsulate them, reading 99-to-1.)

+Bailey described the two-minute race on video later.
+Among his comments:

+About Arcangues, "I still don't know how to pronounce his name," Bailey joked afterwards.
+The Total Horse Channel calls it iconic, one of "four of the best moments that fans still remember," on a par with the Belmont Stakes win of Secretariat in 1973.
+In 2023, the website America's Best Racing rated it at #1 of "14 Amazing Upsets in the Breeders' Cup."
+Essentially Sports writes that "his 1993 Breeders Cup win was one-of-a-kind and will forever go down in the annals of history for being his most legendary [win]."
+The announcer for the race, Tom Durkin called it an "absolutely shocking, impossible victory."